ndorvillearnold/react_with_typscript/README.md

 2. Basic syntax and features
 3. Functioning typing and annotations
 4. Design patterns
-5. Arrays
+5. Arrays in TypeScript
 6. Modules systems
-7. classes and refressioer on oop
+7. Classes and refressioer on oop

 <br>
 Obstacles I faced